Barrage du réservoir du Lampy - VNF

 Hydraulics experiments at Bonrepos

 In the grounds of his residence, the Château de Bonrepos, near Toulouse, Riquet studied his hydraulics ideas.
 Using the various bodies of water on the estate, he carried out some small-scale experiments to see whether they would be feasible on a larger scale.
+The ingenuity of the solutions Riquet came up with, combined with the complexity of the supply system topography, made the Canal du Midi a masterpiece of hydraulic engineering.

 The plans for the Canal du Midi water supply system